jeffstade/septa-indego-analysis/notes.md

 - [X] Add statistics to overview
 - [X] Try in ipython narrowing down all station data geopandas df to just indego stations
 - [X] Write a loop to create a station page for each Indego station
-- [ ] Fix DAG - templates folder not found, update route to template folder
+- [X] Fix DAG - templates folder not found, update route to template folder
-- [ ] Create individual station query (want to get all stops that are on a different service or line than the current one)
+- [X] Create individual station query (want to get all stops that are on a different service or line than the current one)
-- [ ] Create individual station pages (show a map of the station, all nearby stations on a different line within a 5 minute walk, added value of linking bikes)
+- [X] Create individual station pages (show a map of the station, all nearby stations on a different line within a 5 minute walk, added value of linking bikes)
-- [ ] Uncomment the upload to gcs line in render report, and the lines in transform data
+- [X] Uncomment the upload to gcs line in render report, and the lines in transform data
+- [ ] Add a bar chart to individual station page
+- [ ] Figure out how to get summary statistics, probably rework query

 /// example jinja